pwt/docker-airconnect-arm/README.md

 **If you already have a working Docker installation on your Raspberry Pi, you can ignore this step.**

 The commands to install Docker using its install script are shown below.
-In the final command above, replace `<your-user>`, with your Raspberry Pi user name (perhaps `pi`).
+In the final command below, replace `<your-user>`, with your Raspberry Pi user name (perhaps `pi`).

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh